 Louise Dunsby, Lead Electrotechnical Specialist, Lloyd’s Register commented: “We aim to help industry establish a process for approving these installations which will remain relevant regardless of the way battery technology evolves.

 "Advances in battery technology and energy management capability have rightly seen increasing interest in battery and hybrid power in the maritime industry.
-LR is involved in a wide range of projects which aim to make batteries efficient, stable and commercially viable.
-LR's work in the laboratory, and increasingly on the water, is helping shipowners save fuel and increase efficiency, while reducing emissions.
+We are involved in a wide range of projects which aim to make batteries efficient, stable and commercially viable.
+Our work in the laboratory, and increasingly on the water, is helping shipowners save fuel and increase efficiency, while reducing emissions.
 Battery installations also give significant reductions in noise and vibration compared to traditional fuel-based power systems.
-LR is excited to be playing a part in developing battery technology for a future generation of hybrid or potentially even single source vessels."
+We are excited to be playing a part in developing battery technology for a future generation of hybrid or potentially even single source vessels."

 - Svitzer Ecotug’s Perentie, Euro, Dugong and Bootie